OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/bc.md

 ---
 title: bc
-description: Documentation for the 'bc' command in a blockchain context - provides URLs for loaded coins on various blockchain explorer sites like etherscan.io or polkascan.io for analysing blockchain data.
+description: "Documentation for the 'bc' command in a blockchain context - provides" URLs for loaded coins on various blockchain explorer sites like etherscan.io or polkascan.io for analysing blockchain data.
 keywords: